Oneo64/The-Mirk-of-Agmundr/Characters/Alfr.md

 ### Arc
  - Positive Arc
- - PERSUASIVE -> REGRET -> OPEN-MINDED
+ - PERSUASIVE &rarr; REGRET &rarr; OPEN-MINDED
  - **Ghost:** Ljörn is too passive.
  - **Lie:** Ljörn needs to be as mature and as lively as me.
  - **Want:** I want Ljörn to not be a coward.